google/googletest/README.md

 ### Build Requirements

-These are the base requirements to build and use Google Test from a source
+These are the base requirements to build and use GoogleTest from a source
 package:

 *   [Bazel](https://bazel.build/) or [CMake](https://cmake.org/).
 NOTE: Bazel is
-    the build system that googletest is using internally and tests against.
+    the build system that GoogleTest is using internally and tests against.
     CMake is community-supported.

 *   A C++11-standard-compliant compiler